Soumitramaji/Password-Manager/README.md

 2nd step:
 in \Password-Manager\backend> open "server.js"
-open new terminal and write..
+open new terminal and write... cd .\backend\ (navigate to the current directory) npm start
-npm start
 (it will show
 backend@1.0.0 start